SASPAC/gigs/README.md

 ### [Introductory Examples](./examples/gigs_examples.md)

-## Terminology
+## Rationale + terminology

-`gigs` operates with anthropometric measurements, and can convert between these and *z-scores*/*centiles*.
+When working with growth measurements from individual children, it is helpful to compare those measurements to a growth standard, which represents average growth for an population of children.
+This allows assessment of individual growth - for example, that a baby was born small, but later caught up to its peers in size.
+It also allows you to compare measurements from different children.

+These standards of growth can be made in different ways, but the best studies utilise international samples made of up thousands of healthy fetuses, newborns, or children.
+In **gigs**, you’ll find different international growth standards, allowing you to compare growth measures from children with different ages, weights, heights, and more.

+In general, you’ll use **gigs** to transform raw growth measures to *z-scores* or *centiles*.
 Z-scores and centiles represent the location of a measurement within a normal distribution of values, such that:

-* A *z-score* is the number of standard deviations from the mean for a given anthropometric measurement (e.g. height or weight).
+- A *z-score* is the number of standard deviations from the mean for a given anthropometric measurement (e.g. height or weight).
-* A *centile* represents the proportion of measurements in some distribution which we would expect to be lower than a measurement we've taken.
-In `gigs`, these are represented as a value between `0` and `1`.
-For example, `0.5` corresponds to the 50<sup>th</sup> centile (i.e. the mean), whereas `0.75` corresponds to the 75<sup>th</sup> centile.
+- A *centile* represents the proportion of measurements in some distribution which we would expect to be lower than a measurement we’ve taken.
+In *gigs*, these are represented as a value between `0` and `1`.
+For example, `0.5` corresponds to the 50<sup>th</sup> centile (i.e. the mean), whereas `0.75` corresponds to the 75<sup>th</sup>
+  centile.

 In growth data, z-scores and centiles represent the size a fetus, newborn, or child relative to its peers.
-Its size is considered relative to some standardising variable, which is usually age but could also be another variable such as their length.
-By tracking a child's relative size as they grow, you can see if they are achieving their growth potential or not.
+Size here is considered relative to a standardising variable, which is usually age but could also be another variable such as their length.
+By tracking a child’s relative size as they grow, you can see if they are achieving their growth potential or not.
 If not, this may indicate underlying issues such as ill health or undernutrition.

+## Classification functions

+**gigs** includes a number of functions which permit fast identification of at-risk infants through classification of suboptimal growth.
+The cut-offs used are sourced from research literature; you can check the function documentation to see these sources.

 ### Available international growth standards

 `gigs` facilitates the proper use of international growth standards, which are growth charts developed using international samples of healthy singleton children born to mothers that had their health needs met during pregnancy.